Acris/shadowsocks-asuswrt-merlin/README.md

 ### Configuration
 #### Configure shadowsocks
-The shadowsocks configuration file location is: `/opt/share/ss-merlin/etc/shadowsocks/config.json`, ensure `local_address` is set to `0.0.0.0`.
+The sample shadowsocks configuration file location is: `/opt/share/ss-merlin/etc/shadowsocks/config.sample.json`, ensure `local_address` is set to `0.0.0.0`.

 We highly recommend to enable `v2ray-plugin` on your server side.
 You can set up your server in several command with: [https://github.com/Acris/docker-shadowsocks-libev](https://github.com/Acris/docker-shadowsocks-libev).